blockchainsu/blockchainsu.github.io/srcMkDocs/docs/index.md

 Lab Description: This module consists of four lab tasks: The first three labs explore the transactional and mining interface exposed by a Blockchain.
 The last two labs require designing client program to iterate and visualize the Blockchain transaction storage.
 The module is outlined below:

-## Blochchain Storage and Mining
+## Blockchain Storage and Mining
 ---
-In this lab, you are given the initial state that a custom Blockchain network of several miners is hosted on an on-campus machine which has been running for several days.
+In this lab, you are given the initial state that a custom Blockchain network of several mines is hosted on an on-campus machine which has been running for several days.
 The Blockchain machine also runs a daemon that periodically instructs some miner to conduct transactions with other miners.